 We do have some zip-lock bags for emergencies.
 But majority of the time all of my kids food get put in THESE containers for lunches.
 Or I use THESE washable bags (they are BPA free).
 I love that I can pop them in the dishwasher and they can go in the freezer.
 They are great for Finn’s snacks.
 They don’t leak.
 I love them!!

 No microwave.
 Say what?!?
 We did have a microwave in our last home.
 When we moved to this 1100 square foot cape there wasn’t one and we had no desire to get one.
 When we remodeled the kitchen I considered it.
 But really I would rather have more space over a microwave.
 Plus food tastes better heated in the oven and is a gentler way of heating food.
 There is a lot of information out there about if microwaves are “safe” to use or bad for our health.
 I suggest doing your own research, we have opted to do without one.
-I found THIS post interesting on microwaves.
-(Yes, we use wi-fi and lots of other things, this is just one thing we found we can do without in OUR home).

 We re-heat leftovers on a baking sheet and typically put the oven on broil and heat up the food in 5 minutes or less.
 Or I will heat it up in a pan on the stove and just add a little more liquid so the food doesn’t dry out.
 The only thing I noticed I missed a microwave for was if I wanted to quickly melt butter or coconut oil.
 I learned to melt the butter in the oven as the oven pre-heated or I would just pull out a pan and quickly do it.
 We have a popcorn maker (never liked microwave popcorn) or I just do it on the stove, healthier that way.
 And I don’t drink coffee for those who ask about reheating your cup.
 I suggest getting a SIC Cup that keeps your coffee warm for hours.
 Also if you or your kids like instant oatmeal then just heat a kettle of water and pour the water over the oats!
 Cooks super fast and tastes better.